n7ipb/rpi-1wire/README.md

 	each and label the probes.

 	Then edit 'link_probes' and add lines for each.
 Examples from our Lyman 224.78 machine are commented out in the script.
-Use them as examples.

 Then install and configure the link_probes.service